Student and Staff Recruitment

 In the contact box below, please describe in 100 words or less what subjects you did and did not like in your undergrad program, and why you are interested in an Honours project in our lab.

-We are currently looking for top students in their final year of an undergraduate science program to join us for Honours projects, run jointly with Toby Bell (Chemistry) and Ashley Buckle (Biochem), and also projects with Ben Boyd (MIPS).
-In particular, students with an interest in protein-based biosensors should contact us, especially if you are associated with one of our host departments.
-If you are not sure if you fit the bill, fill in the form anyway and let's have a chat!
+We are currently looking for top students in their final year of an undergraduate science program to join us for Honours projects, run jointly with colleagues in Chemistry (Toby Bell, Rico Tabor, Kei Sato), MIPS (Kristian Kempe, Angus Johnston), MBDI (Sheen McGowan, Ana Traven), and with clinicians (Kaye, Peleg).
+If you are interested in applying your scientific skills to produce new medical devices and sensors, get in touch!
 This could be perfect for those students looking to go "outside the box" of what their host department currently offers.

 Undergraduate Projects (variable length, including internships, volunteer, summer/winter projects, engineering 4th-year projects):